-The disease of addiction clouded how addicts related to others.
-It was a disease of perception.
+The disease of addiction clouded addicts' ability to connect with others, creating a distorted perception of reality.
 Isolated and lost in the self; they did not know how to communicate as addicts.
-But, in recovery, we learn how to overcome barriers to communication.
+However, in the journey of recovery, individuals gradually overcome these barriers to communication.
 It's like learning how to talk once again.

-Recovery is a second childhood.
-Addicts learn how to be part of society and live with life as it stands.
+Recovery can feel like starting over, akin to a second childhood.
+Addicts learn how to be part of society and live life as it stands.
 They do this by understanding themselves and others.
 Like everything else, they get good at it over time.
 It will be a painful, scary, and embarrassing process in the beginning.
-As they progress, they'll realise like with recovery, it was all worth the effort.
+As they progress, they'll realize like with recovery, that it was all worth the effort.

 As a result of active addiction, addicts have lost the ability to communicate with others.
-It's for this reason why training addicts in communication is essential.
+It's for this reason that training addicts in communication is essential.
 A great majority of relapses have resulted from poor communication skills.
 Addicts have been unable to relate to their loved ones in mutual understanding.
-Hence, communication training is vital in any treatment centre.
+Hence, communication training is vital in any treatment center.

-At The Solace Sabah, we train our clients to communicate through group therapy.
-Here, addicts are able to understand why they were misunderstood in the past.
-What actions create problems, and what actions are helpful.
-Also, they learn how to be honest in both motive and expression.
-When there is clarity in communication, recovery becomes that much easier.
+At The Solace Asia, we empower our clients through group therapy to enhance their communication skills.
+In these sessions, addicts gain insights into past misunderstandings, identify problematic behaviors, and cultivate honesty in both intent and expression.
+When there is clarity in communication, recovery becomes much easier.
 Addicts can enjoy the love and support of others.
 It's because communication is at the core of relationships.

-Recovery is not about being free from the drugs and addictive behaviours.
+Recovery is not about being free from drugs and addictive behaviors.
 These were solutions to a painful life.
 The addictions medicated the existential pain of past trauma.
 If the trauma goes unaddressed, the addiction will crop back.
-Hence, addicts relapse in this disease.
+Hence, addicts relapse into this disease.

 Recovery is about freedom from this painful past.
 It's about addressing the issues of the traumatic past.
 What went on?
 How did I deal with it then?
 Can I change?
 Am I willing to change?
 Recovery is about overcoming trauma by changing how we communicate with others.
 It is about addressing the barriers to honest, fulfilling relationships.

 A good start in this direction is by understanding the barriers to communication.
 Once known, these barriers will no longer function as the blocks, they once were.
-With that, relief from much pain will allay the need to return to active addiction.
+This newfound clarity can alleviate much of the pain that might otherwise drive individuals back to active addiction.
 In other words, effective communication is the key to lasting recovery.

 Barriers to Communication in Recovery